 - Can you buy preloved from charity shops?
 (The secondhand economy of ‘preloved’ goods is bigger in Britain than in any other developed country, generating more than £700m in sales and helping high streets survive, so don’t forget our local charity and hospice shops.)

 Bramham Primary School is our main Terracycle Community Recycling Point and collects a broader range of hard-to-recycle waste streams, including crisp packets, biscuit wrappers, confectionery packaging, toothbrushes and toothpaste tubes, pens and felt tips.
-Please look at the PDF Download Recycling Guide and bring in your items for recycling and place them in the collection box in the school entrance lobby between 9:15am and 2:45pm Monday – Friday (excluding school holidays).
+Please click on Recycling Guide to download a PDF, and bring in your items for recycling and place them in the collection box in the school entrance lobby between 9:15am and 2:45pm Monday – Friday (excluding school holidays).

 - separate recycling by waste stream;